Camryn Rogers: 2023–present: World and Olympic gold

-She graduated from Berkeley with her master's degree in cultural studies in sport and education in 2023, and started work as special education advocate in September 2023.
+Rogers graduated from Berkeley with her master's degree in cultural studies in sport and education in 2023, and started work as special education advocate in September 2023.
 Following her graduation, Rogers began her first full professional season.
 She was unsponsored going into the new season, necessitating new planning for her finances.
 Competing at the 2023 USATF Los Angeles Grand Prix in May, Rogers raised her Canadian national record to 78.62.
 This ranked her fifth in the world all-time list.
 On the 2023 World Athletics Continental Tour, Rogers finished second at both the Irena Szewińska Memorial in Poland and the Paavo Nurmi Games in Finland, in both cases coming behind reigning World champion Brooke Andersen.

 Rogers entered the 2023 World Athletics Championships as a contender for the title, albeit with Andersen having recorded the five longest throws of the year to that point.
 After qualifying to the final, she won the gold medal based on her first throw of 77.22 metres.
 In so doing, she became the second Canadian woman to win gold at the World Athletics Championships, after Perdita Felicien's 2003 hurdles title.
 As well, she was part of a Canadian sweep of the hammer titles in Budapest, along with Ethan Katzberg's unexpected gold medal in the men's event.
 With her world championship gold in hand, she shortly afterwards acquired sponsorship from Nike, saying "I signed my name on the dotted line the day after the final."

 Early in the 2024 athletics season, Rogers appeared at the Prefontaine Classic on the Diamond League, a circuit on which the hammer throw is not a regular feature.
 She won the event with a throw of 77.76 m, a new Diamond League record for the hammer throw.
 In the lead-up to the Parisian 2024 Summer Olympics, she was widely considered the favourite for the gold medal, which Rogers called "a testament to the work and the time and the sacrifices that my coach, my whole support system and I have made to really make this dream come true."
 Competing in the Olympic hammer throw, she was second in the qualification phase with a 74.69 m distance.
 In the final, Rogers initially led after the first round of throws, and retook the lead permanently with a 76.97 m throw in the penultimate fifth round, winning the gold medal.
 She finished almost 1.5 metres clear of American silver medalist Annette Echikunwoke.
 This was the first gold medal for a Canadian woman in track and field in 96 years, the two previous wins having come at the 1928 Summer Olympics, which saw women's athletics debut at the Olympics, as well as the first Canadian medal in women's hammer throw.
 With Katzberg having already claimed victory in the men's event, Canada swept the hammer throw at a second major championship.